 One of them is Pura Tanah Lot, the so-called Sea Temple.
 It is a Hindu temple about 20 kilometers up the coast.
 It stands on a crag in the sea close to the shore.

-There is a short climb towards the temple where a fence prevents entry to the actual site of worship.
+There is a short climb toward the temple where a fence prevents entry to the actual site of worship.
 Access to the inner courtyard is exclusively reserved for the faithful.

 During high tide, Tanah Lot is completely surrounded by water and appears as an island.